mniemiro/site/content/_index.md

 title = "Matthew Niemiro"
 +++

-Hi, my name is Matthew Niemiro, I study space and algebra.
+Hi, my name is Matthew Niemiro.
+I study space (topology, homotopy, ...).
 This is my math (blog?)

 ## About Me

-I am an undergraduate at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I'm a student at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 I will graduate in 2024 with a degree in mathematics (major) and computer science (minor).

 My email: (mylastname)2(at)illinois(dot)edu